 The Clean Air Game was developed by Maine teacher Page Keeley from an activity in the Environmental Resource Guide - Air Quality, a curriculum resource for use in grades 6 to 8, produced by the Air and Waste Management Association.
 The guide is available in English, French or Spanish for US\$33.50 plus s&h from A&WMA, (800) 275-5851 or (412) 741-1288.

 ASSESSMENT TOOL

-Chemistry in the Environment: The Clean Air Game
+The Sustainability of Ecosystems: The Clean Air Game

-Teacher Name:

-Student Name:
+Teacher Name: Student Name: -